uikit/uikit-site/docs/pages/table.md

 ## Style modifiers

-To display the table in a different style, just add a modifier to the the `.uk-table` class.
+To display the table in a different style, just add a modifier to the `.uk-table` class.

 ### Hover